sergiokopplin/indigo/_posts/2020-03-05-disentangling_single_cell_rna-seq.md

 Classical techniques like principal component analysis of non-negative matrix factorization can identify latent variables that explain variation in the data, but these latent variables are often difficult to interpret.

 In an ideal latent space, we might want some of the underlying biological processes that influence cell state [e.g. cell cycle state] to be captured in a single latent variable.
-The field of disentanglement learning hopes to derive just such a representation from data, and I wanted to see if those methods could likewise learn interpretable latent space from single cell RNA-sequencing data.
+Disentanglement learning hopes to derive just such a representation from data, and I wanted to see if those methods could likewise learn interpretable latent space from single cell RNA-sequencing data.

-I ran a few preliminary experiments, summarized in the pre-print below.
+I ran a few preliminary experiments as a side project, [summarized in the pre-print above.](https://www.biorxiv.org/content/10.1101/2020.03.04.972166v1)

 ## Representational trade-offs